ethyashpathak/ethyashpathak/README.md

 **Highlights:**
 - 🚀 Developed and scaled a full-stack cross-platform civic engagement platform
-- 📱 Processed **10,000+ media uploads** for citizen issue reporting with GPS and photo/video/audio evidence
+- 📱 Platform is scaled for **10,000+ media uploads** for citizen issue reporting with GPS and photo/video/audio evidence
 - 🔐 Engineered secure multi-role authentication (Citizen, Department, Authority) using JWT
 - 📊 Designed real-time analytics dashboard with Mapbox for geographic insights